fugu-chop/launch_school/rb130_ruby_foundations/lesson_2/2_assertions.md

   end
 end
 ```
-`assert_instance_of`.
-This test is more useful when dealing with inheritance (i.e. testing which objects are direct instances of a class) and is analogous to the method `Object#instance_of?`.
+`assert_instance_of`
 ```ruby
 def test_instance_of_car
   car = Car.new
   assert_instance_of(Vehicle, car, "The car object isn't an instance of the Vehicle class") end
 ```
+This test is more useful when dealing with inheritance (i.e. testing which objects are direct instances of a class) and is analogous to the method `Object#instance_of?`.

 `assert_includes`
 ```ruby
 def test_includes_car